 What is a Garnishment Action?

-Once you obtain a judgment against a debtor, it is highly unlikely you will get the debtor to voluntarily pay.
-Unfortunately, voluntary payment requires the debtor to have the funds, and then a willingness to forward them to you.
-Because the debtor has all of the leverage and control, it’s no surprise that debtors typically decide not to pay.
+Upon obtaining a judgment against a debtor, chances are low that the debtor will voluntarily pay.
+Unfortunately, voluntary payment requires that the debtor both have the funds and be willing to forward them to you.
+Because the debtor has all of the leverage, it’s no surprise that they typically decide not to pay.

-A Florida garnishment action is a means by which a creditor can collect the debt owed when the funds are not in the possession of the debtor.
-In other words, a garnishment action eliminates the control a debtor has on making payment(w) toward the owed debt.
+A Florida garnishment action is a means by which a creditor can collect on an owed debt in the event that the debtor does not have the necessary funds.
+In other words, a garnishment action eliminates the control a debtor has over making payments toward the owed debt.

-Typical scenarios of when funds are not in the possession of the debtor are: (1) wages paid by an employer; and (3) money held in a bank account.
+There are two typical avenues to look at when funds are not in the possession of the debtor–wages paid by an employer, and money held in a bank account.
 Florida garnishment laws do not require creditors to provide a debtor with notice prior to serving the writ of garnishment.
-Therefore, a creditor does not bear the risk that the debtor will remove funds from a particular account prior to service of the writ of garnishment.
+Therefore, a creditor does not bear the risk that the debtor will remove funds from a particular account beforehand.

-A garnishment action is good to utilize when a debtor with the means to pay is unwilling to pay.
+A garnishment action is good to utilize when a debtor with the means to pay is unwilling to do so.

-WS Collection has complete knowledge of the various laws, rules and procedures involved with filing and litigating a garnishment action in the state of Florida.
-Whether it’s a place of employment, bank account or other account where funds are on deposit, WS Collection Law will file the appropriate garnishment action within twenty-four (24) hours to freeze a nonpaying debtor’s monetary assets.
+WS Collection has complete knowledge of the various laws, rules, and procedures involved with filing and litigating a garnishment action in the state of Florida.
+Whether it’s a place of employment, bank account, or other account where funds are on deposit, WS Collection Law will file the appropriate garnishment action within 24 hours to freeze a nonpaying debtor’s monetary assets.